 Which UI Design Bootcamp is Best?

-UI design is an in-demand skill, and you’ll find a number of different bootcamps catering to the need for UI designers.
-UI bootcamps are accelerated programs that are designed to cover a broad range of skills and get students career-ready in a relatively short amount of time.
+UI design is an in-demand skill, and you'll find a variety of bootcamps catering to the demand for UI designers.
+UI bootcamps are accelerated programs designed to cover a broad range of skills and get students career-ready in a relatively short amount of time.
 They have become very popular in recent years.
-This article discusses some of the different bootcamp options, such as in-person and online formats, and part-time and full-time programs.
+This article discusses some of the different bootcamp options such as in-person and online formats, and part-time and full-time programs.

 What Are the Most Important Criteria to Evaluate in UI Design Bootcamps?